egeerardyn/awesome-LaTeX/README.md

 - [LaTeX community](http://latex.org/index.php) - Forum and blog about LaTeX.
 - German: [Neue TeX FAQ](https://texfragen.de) - A modern and updated LaTeX FAQ in German.
 - [BibTeX Style Examples](http://www.cs.stir.ac.uk/~kjt/software/latex/showbst.html) - Example output of common BibTeX styles (BST files).

+## Showcases

+- [Showcase of beautiful typography done in TeX & friends](https://tex.stackexchange.com/questions/1319/showcase-of-beautiful-typography-done-in-tex-friends) - A collection of showcases demonstrating the power of LaTeX.
+- [Showcase of beautiful invitations in TeX](https://tex.stackexchange.com/q/281415/9075) - A collection of invitations typeset using LaTeX.
+- [Showcase of "programming your document" paradigm](https://tex.stackexchange.com/q/219774/9075) - A collection of LaTeX documents which contains code to produce the text.

 ## Tutorials